Sovietskikh Pogranichnikov Street

 The Old City features nice arches, this one in the street leads into the tiny backyard.

-A bank branch in the building that was built in the early 1900s to house a commercial bank
+That building was constructed in the early 1900s to house a commercial bank.

 The former building of the Brest archives.